2020 Ford Explorer Hybrid first drive review: A new kind of Explorer

 When the Ford Explorer launched some 30 years ago, it was an instant hit.
-Since then, more than 8 million Explorers have found happy homes, and this totally redesigned, sixth-gen 2020 Explorer should only further the SUV's appeal.
+Since then, more than 8 million Explorers have found happy homes, and this totally redesigned, sixth-gen 2020 Explorer should only further the SUV's appeal, especially for those looking for the extra practicality and efficiency of a hybrid.

 The Explorer might not look all that different than its predecessor, but that's not necessarily a bad thing.
 The new model enhances the old one's look with a slightly more tapered roofline, nicely sculpted body sides, and a longer wheelbase with shorter front and rear overhangs.
 Sleeker headlights and redesigned fog lights spruce up the front fascia, though the Explorer's rump looks largely the same as before.